Yandex Cloud

 If your secret got leaked to a public repository:

-1. Re-issue or revoke the secret by following this guide.
+1. Re-issue or revoke the secret according to this guide.
 Delete the affected resources, if required.

 2. Delete the secret from the repository or commit history.
 To do this, follow the guides for GitHub or GitLab.